antoineGH/react_form_image/README.md

 ## 1. Project description<a name="description"></a>

-React Form Image is an implementation of a ReactJS dumb component to render a pagination.
+React Form Image is an implementation of forms with Formik and Yup (validation schema) and image with dropzone area.

-Data are provided from the following JSON: [newsFeedJson.js](src\utils\newsFeedJson.js)

 ## 2. Installation instructions<a name="installation"></a>